apache/flink/docs/content/docs/dev/table/sql/queries/topn.md

 It is recommended to use a storage which supports updating as the sink of Top-N query.
 In addition, if the top N records need to be stored in external storage, the result table should have the same unique key with the Top-N query.
 {{< /hint >}}

 The unique keys of Top-N query is the combination of partition columns and rownum column.
 Top-N query can also derive the unique key of upstream.
-Take following job as an example, say `product_id` is the unique key of the `ShopSales`, then the unique keys of the Top-N query are [`category`, `rownum`] and [`product_id`].
+Take the following job as an example, say `product_id` is the unique key of the `ShopSales`, then the unique keys of the Top-N query are [`category`, `rownum`] and [`product_id`].

 The following examples show how to specify SQL queries with Top-N on streaming tables.
 This is an example to get "the top five products per category that have the maximum sales in realtime" we mentioned above.